Water resistant sunscreen claims 'don't wash'

 "This is clearly not the dramatic reduction in efficacy that Which? implies."

-Which? called for tougher regulation like those in the US and Australia, where the SPF on a product's label must be the SPF it provides after immersion.
+Which? called for tougher regulations like those in the US and Australia, where the SPF on a product's label must be the SPF it provides after immersion.

 It added that UK water-resistance tests were "unrealistic to the point of being meaningless".